Friday, 29 January 2010

 Match on Action Shot.

-example and you can also see the facial expressions of both the main characters.
+This match on action shot is taken from the film 'A Knights Tale'.
+We chose it because it is a perfect example and you can also see the facial expressions of both the main characters.
 Normally in match on action shots you can only see one of the characters expressions, but because of the translucent vale that covers where the male actor is sitting.

 Prelimary exercise - shot examples